DeluxeOwl/chronicle/README.md

 account/money_withdrawn
 ```

 You might wonder, "What if the user wants to see how many people are named 'John'?"
-You'd have to apply ALL events for ALL people and count how many have the name "John".
+You'd have to replay ALL events for ALL people and count how many have the name "John".

 That would be inefficient.
 This is why **projections** exist.

 Projections are specialized **read** models, optimized for querying.
 They are built by listening to the stream of events as they happen.

+Examples of projections:
+- How many people are named john
+- The people aged 30 to 40
+- How much money was withdrawn per day for the past 30 days

 Projections can be stored in many different ways, **usually separate** from the event log store itself:
 - In a database table you can query with SQL